finopsfoundation/framework/state-of-finops/2021-April.md

 The [TAC]https://github.com/finopsfoundation/tac is adding three new seats.
 Send an email to tac@finops.org to nominate a thought leader.

 # May 2021 Call Agenda
+May 13 at 8am Pacific.
+Watch for your invite via email!
 - Forecasting Panel (panelists split by cloud, one from each)
 - Shared Cost launch (panelist split by cloud, one from each)
 - Announce #gcp-wg: to align terminology in framework in relation to AWS & Azure